0

 Do you have double-glazing installed on your windows?
 If you live in an older home, they may not be.
 Consider investing in this energy-saving measure to prevent excess condensation.
 Broken window hinges can also cause colder areas which will attract condensation.

-Black mould in bedrooms
+Black Mould in Bedrooms

 High levels of humidity or dampness in the home leads to black mould growth on walls and ceilings.
 Depending on the moisture involved, bedroom mould often begins in the corners of the room, where condensation is collected as it tries to exit the home.